Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 In RRF 3.1 and earlier, the default filename is reprap.htm and the default path is /www.

-After sending M560 the file should be sent, terminated by the string:
+After sending M560 the file should be sent, terminated by the string `<!-- **EoF** -->`.
-`<!-- **EoF** -->`
 Clearly that string cannot exist in the body of the file, but can be put on the end to facilitate this process.

 ## M561: Set Identity Transform